-At the beginning of the course, students may form teams of up to four members who may collaborate on the required project write-ups.
+At the beginning of the course, students may form teams of up to four members to collaborate on the required project write-ups.
 Students may also find these teams useful as study groups in working through course content and preparing for class discussions.
 Members of a team may be registered for different sections of the course.
 Team sign up is via Canvas.
-(Non-Wharton students who are enrolled in the course but do not yet have a Wharton computing account, required for Canvas, can establish one by visiting http://accounts.wharton.upenn.edu.)
-Given health and safety considerations associated with the pandemic, I will allow individual students to submit project write-ups and will not require they join a team, but team membership is strongly encouraged, and I am happy to assist in team formation.
+(Non-Wharton students who are enrolled in the course but do not yet have a Wharton computing account, required for Canvas, can establish one here.)
+Given health and safety considerations, I will allow individual students to submit project write-ups and will not require they join a team, but team membership is strongly encouraged, and I am happy to assist in team formation.